Anvil: Types

 An anvil for a power hammer is usually supported on a massive anvil block, sometimes weighing over 800 tons for a 12-ton hammer; this again rests on a strong foundation of timber and masonry or concrete.

 An anvil may have a marking indicating its weight, manufacturer, or place of origin.
 American-made anvils were often marked in pounds.
 European anvils are sometimes marked in kilograms.
 English anvils were often marked in hundredweight, the marking consisting of three numbers, indicating hundredweight, quarter hundredweight and pounds.
 For example, a 3-1-5, if such an anvil existed, would be 3×112 lb + 1×28 lb + 5 lb = 369 lb ≈ 168 kg.

 Cheap anvils made from inferior steel or cast iron and often sold at retail hardware stores, are considered unsuitable for serious use, and are often derisively referred to as "ASOs", or "anvil shaped objects".
+In recent years, inexpensive cast steel anvils with hardened faces have become common, often sold online.
+Some blacksmiths consider these anvils suitable for beginners.
 Amateur smiths have used lengths of railroad rail, forklift tines, or even simple blocks of steel as makeshift anvils.

 A metalworking vise may have a small anvil integrated into its design.